Troubleshooting Porsche PSM Failure

 Common problems that cause Porsche PSM failure.

-- Wheel speed sensor is faulty
+- The wheel speed sensor is faulty.

 - PSM software/hardware issue